Prions in the Body and Creutzfeldt-Jakob Disease (CJD)

 Prions are misfolded proteins that can cause some very serious diseases.
 Unfortunately, their formation and behaviour isn't completely understood.
 Researchers are trying to unlock the mysteries of these small but potentially deadly particles.

 The normal proteins in our body are essential molecules with complex, folded shapes.
 The shape of a protein enables it to do its job.
 If a protein is folded incorrectly or becomes unfolded it can no longer function.
 A prion (often pronounced as "preeon") is a misfolded protein with a special ability.
 It can change other protein molecules into prions.
 These can then alter the shape of even more proteins in a chain reaction.

-Prions are the causal agents of some horrible illnesses known as prion diseases.
+Prions are the causal agents of a group of very unpleasant illnesses known as prion diseases.
 These often progress rapidly once symptoms appear and (at the time when this article was last updated) are always fatal.
 The most common prion disease is Creutzfeldt-Jakob disease, or CJD.
 A variant of this disease has appeared in people who have eaten contaminated meat from a cow suffering from bovine spongiform encephalopathy, or BSE.
 BSE is a prion disease in cattle.
-It's also known as Mad Cow disease.
+It's also known as mad cow disease.

 Pathogens: Infectious Agents That Cause Disease